On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Introduction

 \section{Introduction}

 Of particular importance to mixing enhancement design in any combustion devices is the satisfactory prediction of the time that takes fuel to a well-mixed extent.
-Among all combustion propulsion concerned, the mixing enhancement in supersonic flows of a scramjet is the notorious challenging problem due to the extremely short residence time for mixing.
-Since the prototype of shock-enhanced mixing is first proposed by \citet{Marble1989Progress}, it offers a new direction of utilizing shock-induced streamwise vortex formed from the baroclinic vorticity production through the oblique shock/jet interaction to enhance mixing in supersonic flow~\citep{waitz1993investigation}.
-The streamwise vortex not only avoids the disadvantage of mixing decrease of parallel fuel injection from Kelvin-Helmholtz instability at high convective Mach number~\citep{curran1996fluid}, but also has the potential to shorten the length of the scramjet combustor~\citep{Chan2010Numerically} due to the rapid mixing rate.
-Thus, understanding the effect of supersonic streamwise vortex on mixing is vital for mixing enhancement in scramjet.
+Among all combustion propulsion-based strategies, mixing enhancement in supersonic flows of a scramjet is a notoriously challenging problem due to the extremely short residence time for mixing.
+A prototype of shock-enhanced mixing is first proposed by \citet{Marble1989Progress}, and it offers a new way of utilizing shock-induced streamwise vortex formed from the baroclinic vorticity production through the oblique shock/jet interaction to enhance mixing in supersonic flow~\citep{waitz1993investigation}.
+The streamwise vortex not only avoids the disadvantage of reduced mixing for parallel fuel injection from Kelvin-Helmholtz instability at high convective Mach number~\citep{curran1996fluid}, but also has the potential to shorten the length of the scramjet combustor~\citep{Chan2010Numerically} due to the rapid mixing rate.
+Thus, understanding the effect of a supersonic streamwise vortex on mixing is vital for mixing enhancement in the scramjet.